python-botogram/botogram/docs/api/telegram.rst

       :param object attach: An extra thing to attach to the message.
       :param object extra: An extra reply interface object to attach
       :param bool notify: If you want to trigger the client notification.
+      :param str path: The path to the webp-formatted sticker
+      :param str file_id: The Telegram *file_id* of the sticker
+      :param str url: The URL to the webp-formatted sticker
       :returns: The message you sent
       :rtype: ~botogram.Message

       .. deprecated:: 0.4

          The *extra* parameter is now deprecated

+     .. deprecated:: 0.6

+         The *sticker* parameter is now deprecated

       .. versionchanged:: 0.3